swiss-territorial-data-lab/proj-dqry/README.md

 _(to be improved)_

+## Hardware and OS requirements

+The entire workflow has been run on with Ubuntu 20.04 OS on a GPU machine with 32 Gbits RAM.
+The main limitation is the number of tiles to proceed.
+The provided requirements stand for a zoom level equal to or below 16 and for an AoI corresponding to SWISSIMAGE acquisition footprints (about a third of Switzerland surface max).
+For higher zoom level and/or a larger AoI, the number of tiles to process might lead to memory saturation.
+In this case either a more powerful machine will be required, or the AoI will need to be subdivided in a smaller area and the final predictions will be merged at the end.

-## Python virtual environment
+## Python libraries

-Before starting to run scripts make sure to work with the required Python libraries that have been used during the code development.
-This can be ensured by working with a virtual environment that will preserve the package dependencies.
+The scripts have been developed by importing Python3 libraries that are listed in `requirements.in` and `requirements.txt`.
+Before starting to run scripts make sure the required Python libraries that have been used during the code development are installed, otherwise incompatibilities and errors could occur.
+A clean method to install Python libraries is to work with a virtual environment that will preserve the package dependencies.

-* if not done already, create a dedicated Python virtual environment:
+* if not already done, create a dedicated Python virtual environment:

-      python3 -m venv <path>/[name of the virtual environment]
+      python3 -m venv <dir_path>/[name of the virtual environment]

 * activate the virtual environment:

-      source <path>/[name of the virtual environment]/bin/activate
+      source <dir_path>/[name of the virtual environment]/bin/activate

 * install the required Python packages into the virtual environment: